skn3/forme/README.md

 - **.int(** bool **)** - converts the value to an int.
 If `.int(true)` then null value will be allowed.
 - **.float(** bool **)** - converts the value to a float.
 If `.float(true)` then null value will be allowed.
 - **.string(** bool **)** - converts the value to a string.
 If `.string(true)` then null value will be allowed.
-- **.group(** string/array **)** - specifies a group for values and template vars.
+- **.group(** string/array, atEnd=true **)** - specifies a group for values and template vars.
 Forme will automatically group value/template information when you specify a group, even if there is only 1 item in the group.
 You can chain multiple calls to .group() or provide an array of group names.
 This allows you to create groups at any depth.
+The atEnd flag (defaults to true) allows you to add groups at the start of the chain, if specified as false.
 - **.alias(** string **)** - lets you override the *name* of the input when built in template vars or form.values().
 Forme still uses the inputs real name internally.
 - **.permanent(** value **)** - forces the input to always have this value
 - **.override(** value **)** - overrides the inputs value upon submit.
 Useful for displaying a dummy value on a form that has a fixed value in your results!